krxdev-kaan/sys-con/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/H2H316ZQV)

 If you wish to see added support for more controllers in the future, consider funding my project on Ko-fi!

+## Responsibility
+I'm not responsible for anything.
+Including Dead or Crashing Switches.